Esri/Survey123Community/README.md

 - Survey123 web site:
   - Quick links to download Survey123 Connect available in the Survey123 web site.
 Log in and look at the bottom.
   - Minor usability fixes.
-- Survey123 Connect:
+- Survey123 App:
   - Delete functionality added.
 Select a survey to find a 'Delete' option in the menu.
-- Survey123 App:
   - Minor usability fixes.
-- Survey123 workflows are compatible with https only organizations in ArcGIS Online.
+- Survey123 workflows now are compatible with ArcGIS Online organizations set to work over https only.
+  - Note that SAML\Enterprise users are not supported in ArcGIS Online.
+You will only be able to work with built-in users.
 - Survey123 workflows are compatible with Portal for ArcGIS 10.3.1.
 Specify your portal address in the 'Sign In' dialog to point Survey123 at your ArcGIS Portal.

-Notes:
+  - Note that only token based authentication is supported.
+No IWA, PKI or oAuth are supported at this moment.
-- Portal for ArcGIS support is limited to 10.3.1.
-Portal for ArcGIS must be configured with an ArcGIS Data Store.
+  - Support is limited to Portal for ArcGIS 10.3.1 configured with the ArcGIS Data Store.
-- This iteration of Survey123 cannot work with Enterprise Logins (in ArcGIS Online or Portal for ArcGIS).

 ___________________________________________________________________________________________________________________